 The author takes the best of CBT therapeutic techniques to facilitate greater self-understanding, self-advocacy, and better decision-making in life-span activities such as employment and interpersonal relationships.
-Accessible and easy-to-read, this self-help guide provides evidence-based tools that can be used to learn new self-fulfilling ways of thinking, feeling, and doing.
+Accessible and easy-to-read, this self-help guide provides evidence-based tools that can be used to learn new self-fulfilling ways of thinking, feeling, and doing while embracing one's individuality and uniqueness.
 It includes questionnaires, forms/worksheets, and exercises to help the reader:

-- Evaluate his or her autistic traits and discover their cognitive style.
+- Evaluate their autistic traits and discover their cognitive style.

 - Identify and modify the thoughts and beliefs that underlie and maintain the cycles of anxiety, depression, and anger.

 - Apply therapeutic techniques such as mindfulness, positive self-talk, guided imagery, and problem-solving.

 - Accept the past and achieve unconditional self-acceptance.

 - Deal effectively with perfectionism and low frustration tolerance.

 - Avoid procrastination and learn to maintain the positive changes to their progress.